github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 You can enable push protection:

-* At repository/organization level, if you are a repository administrator or an organization owner For more information, see
+* At repository/organization level, if you are a repository administrator or an organization owner.
 * For your account on {% data variables.product.prodname_dotcom %}, as a user.

 ## About push protection for repositories and organizations

-{% else %}
+{% endif %}

 If you are a repository administrator or an organization owner, you can enable push protection at repository/organization level.

-{% endif %}

 {% ifversion secret-scanning-push-protection-for-users %}